12944qwerty/PG-Worksop/README.md

 # PG-Worksop

-This is a Minecraft 1.8 plugin who recreate the minigame Workshop from Hypixel Party game
+This is a Minecraft 1.8 plugin who recreate the minigame Workshop from Hypixel Party game\
+Meant to be played alone as it was made for practice purpose

 ## How to use
 For that you need the party game world and a spigot/paper 1.8 server